key-lime-box/simplemq/README.md

 - `name`: A friendly queue name.
 - `description`: A longer description as to what this queue is for.

-## Viewing Existing Publishers

-GET `/api/publishers`

-Returns the list of existing publishers.

-## Registering a Publisher
+### Subscribing to a Queue

-POST `/api/publishers/new`
+POST `/api/queues/{queueId}/subscribe`

-Before publishing messages, the applications need to be registered as publisher.
-This is a one-time action which is normally done during installation, not at runtime.
+To subscribe to a queue, post the following parameters to this REST service:

+- `subscriberId`: The ID of the subscriber.

-## Publishing a Message
+### Publishing a Message

 POST `/api/queues/{queueId}/publish`